Interested in employing a work study student?

 PCC is an Affirmative Action/Equal Opportunity institution and does not discriminate on the basis of race, sex, religion, color, age, national origin, physical limitations, or veteran's status in any aspect of admission or treatment of students.

-In order to participate in the work study program at PCC, you must have a Work Study Position Request approved by the Work Study Coordinator on a yearly basis.
-Please visit the How to post a position page to learn more.
+In order to participate in the work study program at PCC, you must have your position approved by the Work Study Coordinator.
+Visit How to post a position to learn more.

 Guidelines for eligible positions are as follows.
 Work study can not: